BitModern/test-quality-doc/docs/Tests.md

 - Labels - Add the selected tests to an existing Label.
 You can create labels in the [Lookup Data](Lookup Data) section in Administration.
 - Delete - Delete the selected tests.
 - Add to folder - Add the selected tests to an existing folder.
 - Clone tests - Make a copy of the selected tests in to the same folder.
-The cloned tests will be identical except the name "Copy of" will be added to the name of each test.
+The cloned tests will be identical except the name "Clone" will be added to the name of each copied test.